Property G and the $4$--genus: Introduction

 \begin{prop} Let $Y$ be a closed, oriented, connected $3$--manifold with $b_1(Y)>0$, and $K\subset Y$ be a nontrivial null-homotopic knot such that $Y-K$ is irreducible, then $Y_0(K)$ does not have an $S^1\times S^2$ connected summand. \end{prop}

-\begin{rem} Hom and Lidman also proved that if $b_1(Y)=0$ and $K\subset Y$ is a null-homologous knot, then $Y_0(K)$ is not homeomorphic to $Y\#S^1\times S^2$.
-Using the same argument as in their paper combined with Theorem~\ref{thm:ZeroMCTwisted}, we can remove the $b_1(Y)=0$ condition. \end{rem}
+\begin{rem} Hom and Lidman \cite{HL} also proved that if $b_1(Y)=0$ and $K\subset Y$ is a null-homologous knot, then $Y_0(K)$ is not homeomorphic to $Y\#S^1\times S^2$.
+Using the same argument as in their paper combined with Theorem~\ref{thm:ZeroMCTwisted}, we can remove the $b_1(Y)=0$ condition in their paper.
+In a later paper \cite{NiPropR}, the author removed the $b_1(Y)>0$ condition in Proposition~\ref{prop:b1>0}. \end{rem}

 Using the argument in our paper, it is not hard to prove Property G for null-homologous knots in many $3$--manifolds with ``simple'' Heegaard Floer homology.
 For example, knots in the Brieskorn sphere $\Sigma(2,3,7)$ have Property G. We will only do this for torus bundles.